OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/upgrading.md

 title: Upgrading your project
 ---

-At the end of the [previous guide](deploying) we deployed a ZeppelinOS project with one contract.
+At the end of the [previous guide](deploying) we deployed an OpenZeppelin SDK project with one contract.
 Here is the code of the contract, to keep it fresh on our minds: